Mastoiditis is swelling or infection of the small air cells in the mastoid bone of the ear. Over time, this can cause the bone tissue to break down.

 - Recent surgery to remove diseased mastoid air cells

 - Swelling and redness behind the ear, pushing it forward

 - Ear pain

 - Decreased hearing

-Antibiotics will be given to help fight the bacterial infection.
-This is usually done by IV followed by medications taken by mouth.
+Antibiotics will be given to treat infection.
+This is often done by IV and then by mouth.

 American Academy of Otolaryngology—Head and Neck Surgery http://entnet.org